-Attacks that only need the target to be present are indicated by this icon: Sometimes icons are preceded by special ranges.
+Attacks that only need the target to be present are indicated by this icon: Reactions are indicated by this icon: , followed by info on what triggers it.

+Sometimes icons are preceded by special ranges.

 We used to call these henchmen, but ladies can hench too.
 This is your typical henchperson, but they come in all flavors (ex: Henchmerperson).